Menteri Besar of Selangor

-The Menteri Besar of Selangor, also referred to as the Chief Minister of Selangor, is the head of government in the Malaysian state of Selangor.
+The Menteri Besar of Selangor, also referred to as the First Minister of Selangor is the head of government in the Malaysian state of Selangor.
+The Menteri Besar acts as a majority leader in the Selangor Assembly.
 According to convention, the Menteri Besar is the leader of the majority party or largest coalition party of the Selangor State Legislative Assembly.

-The 16th and current Menteri Besar of Selangor is Amirudin Shari, who took office on 19 June 2018.
+The 17th and current Menteri Besar of Selangor is Amirudin Shari, who took office on 19 June 2018.